rdiff-backup/rdiff-backup/README.md

     $ ./configure
     $ make all check

+You can also do what's called a `VPATH` build, where the build products are kept separate from the source tree:

+    $ mkdir _build   # for example
+    $ cd _build
+    $ ../configure && make check

+After building you can install `rdiff` and `librsync` for system-wide use.
+The destination is controlled by `--prefix` and related options to `./configure`.

+    $ sudo make install

 ## Note for Windows

 With cygwin you can build using gcc as under a normal unix system.
 It